fwyc0573/codex-hud/README.md

 **Q: Do I need to set up tmux manually?**

 No. Codex HUD auto-activates tmux for you.
-Just type `codex` and the HUD appears.
+Just type `cx` and the HUD appears.
 If tmux isn't installed, the installer handles that too.

-If you launch `codex`, `cx`, or `codex-hud` from an existing tmux pane, the wrapper opens a nested client on the same tmux socket and keeps the outer session alive.
+If you launch `cx` or `codex-hud` from an existing tmux pane, the wrapper opens a nested client on the same tmux socket and keeps the outer session alive.
 Closing the HUD returns you to the original pane.

 ## Quick Start

 ### One prompt to install (by agents)

 ```bash
 Install codex-hud (https://github.com/fwyc0573/codex-hud) for the Codex CLI by following the instructions in its README.md.
 To enable automatic detection of Codex "capacity exceeded" and auto-send "continue", go to cx-continue/ and run ./bin/cx-continue-ctl start.